 The primary ingredient should be 100 percent coconut milk — and maybe some coconut water.
 Some companies also add guar gum, which is a natural product used to stabilize the texture.
 Make sure the label indicates the milk is unsweetened to avoid a total sugar bomb.

 One final note: If you buy canned coconut milk, avoid cans made with the chemical called BPA.
 BPA is found in some aluminum cans and has the potential to cause certain health problems when it leaches into foods (especially foods high in acid or fat, like coconut milk).
-Although the FDA still considers it safe, many nutrition experts disagree due to certain studies linking it to behavioral problems and other health concerns.
 Look for an indication that the can is made without BPA and is “BPA free.”

 Now that you know all about coconut milk benefits, plus how to make coconut milk at home, let’s talk about how you can use coconut milk in recipes.